 When I was in college I wanted to make films and loved my film classes.
 From writing to shooting, it was all fun for me.
 The problem was, as it is for most college students, money.
 Back then, producing a short film meant buying film stock like Super 8, renting equipment, having the film processed and then editing it.
 Every part of it costs money.
 If only I had had a magic phone that could do it all!

 Fast forward to 2015 and my trip to Hawaii.
-“Shut the fuck up and do it.”
+“Shut up and do it.”
 So I did.
 I decided to turn the ideas and screenplays I had over the years into novels.
 Under The Veil was never a screenplay but a story I started to develop when I was around fourteen years old.
 It was time to just do it or bag it.
 So I did it.